Dana Incorporated

 Scan Results

 Daily timeframeDana Incorporated, together with its subsidiaries, provides power-conveyance and energy-management solutions for on-highway vehicles in North America, Europe, South America, and the Asia Pacific.
-At a $3.91B market cap, Dana Incorporated ranks as a mid-cap company within consumer cyclical.
+With a market capitalization of $2.86B, it sits in mid-cap territory.
 The Light Vehicle segment provides axles, driveshafts, internal combustion engine (ICE), hybrid and electric transmissions, e-axle and e-transmission systems, inverters, electric motors, controllers, sealing and thermal products, e-sealing, e-thermal cooling systems, battery and electronics cooling, hydrogen fuel cell cooling, and new power industrial cooling.

 Market Cap